Asiim/TDD-chess/README.md

 - ~~Prevent pawn from moving one field diagonally (destination empty)~~
 - "En passat"
 - ~~Pawn changes position~~
+- ~~Prevent pawn from moving if king is left under atack~~
+- ~~Prevent pawn from moving for the very first time if king is left under atack~~

 ### Rook tests:
 - ~~Rook init~~